The localization of orthogonal calculus with respect to homology

 \section{Abstract}

-For a set of maps of based spaces $S$ we construct a version of Weiss' orthogonal calculus which only depends on the $S$-local homotopy type of the functor involved.
+For a set of maps of based spaces $S$ we construct a version of Weiss' orthogonal calculus which depends only on the $S$-local homotopy type of the functor involved.
 We show that $S$-local homogeneous functors of degree $n$ are equivalent to levelwise $S$-local spectra with an action of the orthogonal group $O(n)$ via a zigzag of Quillen equivalences between appropriate model categories.
 Our theory specialises to homological localizations and nullifications at a based space.
 We give a variety of applications including a reformulation of the Telescope Conjecture in terms of our local orthogonal calculus and a calculus version of Postnikov sections.
 Our results also apply when considering the orthogonal calculus for functors which take values in spectra.

 { }